 Blue Mountain conference aims to strengthen workplace safety culture

-Salem - Improving safety culture is the focus of the seventh annual Blue Mountain Occupational Safety and Health Conference.
+Salem, OR — Improving safety culture is the focus of the seventh annual Blue Mountain Occupational Safety and Health Conference.
 The event is scheduled for Tuesday, June 4, 2013, at the Pendleton Convention Center in Pendleton.
 With the theme “Dare to be Aware – Cultivate Safety,” the conference will highlight a variety of workplace safety and health topics.

 Oregon’s Occupational Safety and Health Division (Oregon OSHA), a division of the Department of Consumer and Business Services, encourages workers and employers to attend this event to help improve safety and health performance.
 Strengthening the workplace safety culture contributes to reducing injuries and accidents, and decreasing workers’ compensation costs.